-The Namekagon is one of Wisconsin's premier, flatwater, canoeing and kayaking rivers, and is immensely popular for multi-day trips.
-From Namekagon Lake, the river starts out as a small cold-water trout stream, then meanders, narrow and intimate, through a varied landscape of northern lowland forest, bog-and-fen, and open marsh.
+The Namekagon is one of Wisconsin's premier flatwater, canoeing and kayaking rivers; immensely popular for multi-day paddle trips.
+Beginning at Namekagon Lake, the river starts out as a small cold-water trout stream and then meanders, narrow and intimate, through a varied landscape of northern lowland forest, bog-and-fen and open marsh.
+Numerous islands populate the river.
 Below Hayward, the river rushes through several low hazard whitewater rips between narrow, wooded banks.
-Numerous islands populate the river.
 Occasionally the river settles into a lake environment, wide and slow, through open wetlands where birdlife is abundant.

-As the river approaches the confluence with the St Croix, nearly all signs of development disappear.
-Beautiful stands of quaking aspen, birch, oak and maple dominate the surrounding forest along with tall pines and spruce, which often canopy high sandy banks.
-The river presents a fantastic, mostly quiet-water float through the northwoods for single and multi-day excursions!
+Below the County K Landing in Segment N4, nearly all signs of human development disappear.
+Beautiful stands of quaking aspen, birch, oak and maple dominate the surrounding forest along with frequent stands of tall pines and spruce.
+The forest often canopies high sandy banks, especially on the outside of river-bends.
+Overall, the Namekagon presents a fantastic, mostly quiet-water float through the northwoods for single and multi-day excursions!

 Glass beverage containers are prohibited on the riverway!